The Importance of Developing Life Skills in Addiction Recovery

 • Retired

-Connecting with others will combat the loneliness and identification with people in similar circumstances can be empowering.
-This also applies if retired or at home with a disability.
+Connecting with others through support groups will combat loneliness and identification with people in similar circumstances is empowering.

-At Abbeycare participants are shown the basic tools for living and encouraged through attendance at Aftercare and under taking a 12 Step Programme to continue life-long learning.
+At Abbeycare, participants are shown the basic tools for living and encouraged to continue life-long learning through attendance at Aftercare and undertaking a 12-Step Programme.

 Finding the right rehab